yale-mgt-858-spring-2021/sql-joins-starter/README.md

 #

 In this assignment you will practice SQL queries that use `JOIN` to join multiple tables.
-Please
-check the "secrets" section of your class profile to find the authentication parameters you will need to connect to the database.
-You can connect to the database using any PostgreSQL client you wish.
-When you are satisfied with you answer to each question, you will need to paste it in, below.
-The questions are as follows.
-Unless otherwise specified
-you can use the default sort for the table.
+You connect to the class database just like you did in the previous assignment.
+When you're ready to start, [accept this GitHub Classroom invite](https://classroom.github.com/a/3vPt80gS) and paste your repo URL below.
+Then you can push to GitHub up until the deadline.
+Don't be shy about asking for help in Slack.

 ## Suggested order